kyle-t01/parse_and_play/README.md

 # Parse and Play: Play music from text!
-**Parse and Play** is an app built with AWS cloud that converts musical notation into audio playback.
+**Parse and Play** is an app built with AWS cloud (S3, Lambda Functions, DynamoDB) that converts musical notation into audio playback.
+The cloud infrastructure is provisioned and maintained using Terraform (Infrastructure as Code), and deployed automatically via a GitHub Actions CI/CD pipeline.

 **Try it yourself here!**: [Parse and Play: Play music from text!](http://parse-and-play-2.s3-website-ap-southeast-2.amazonaws.com)

 ## Purpose
-- learn about AWS cloud deployment (S3, Lambda, DynamoBD)
+- learn about AWS cloud deployment (S3, Lambda, DynamoDB)
 - explore Infrastructure as Code (IaC) with Terraform
 - set up a CI/CD pipeline using GitHub Actions (automate deployment)
 - practice Bash scripting for automating repetitive tasks
-- make it easy to covert text to music (it is supposed to be a fun project after all)
+- make it easy to convert text to music (it is supposed to be a fun project after all)

 ## Core Features
 - user can input notes and durations like D-F#-A:1/4 (see "Input Formatting")